Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Methods

 \subsubsection{Stance duration difference (STD)}

-We define the stance duration as the number of frames between the start ($a$) and end ($b$) of each stance phase.
-The stance duration ($t$) was measured per hoof for each stance phase ($s$).
+We define the stance duration as the time (in seconds) between the start ($a$) and end ($b$) of each stance phase.
+The time in seconds was derived from the frame rate of the video recording (here, 30 fps).

+The stance duration ($t$) was measured per hoof for each stance phase.
 If a leg had more than one stance phase, the median duration was used.
 We measured the difference in duration between the left and right sides for the hind (STD$^H$) and front (STD$^F$) legs as follows: